elzbth-exe/docs/docs/start/underlay.en.md

 By default, the default subnet uses Geneve to encapsulate cross-host traffic, and build an overlay network on top of the infrastructure.

-For the case that you want the container network to use the physical network address directly, you can set the default subnet of Kube-OVN to work in Underlay mode, which can directly assign the address resources in the physical network to the containers, achieving better performance and connectivity with the physical network.
+In the event you want the container network to use the physical network address directly, you can set the default subnet of Kube-OVN to work in Underlay mode, which can directly assign the address resources in the physical network to the containers, achieving better performance and connectivity with the physical network.